drasive/mysql-workbench-naming-validator/README.md

 ## Validation rules
 At the time, only the following set of validation rules is available.
 There may be a few situations in which some rules don't make sense or can't be satisfied.
 If you encounter such a situation, please create an [issue](issues/).
+Some detected violations may be connected to previous violations, I would advise fixing them in order.

 ### Tables
 - Must start with `tbl_`